 Using mulch for your lawn can further promote its health.
 Mulch helps the soil retain moisture, prevents weeds from sprouting up, and regulates the soil temperature.
 When growing grass with seeds, simply scatter a thin layer of mulch on top.

+You can calculate the amount of mulch needed by hand – find out the volume of the space you need to fill with mulch, and then figure out how many pounds or bags of mulch you’d need by knowing its density, it can be a cumbersome task especially if math is not your strength.
 Just like how a topsoil calculator can give you the amount of topsoil you need, a mulch calculator can tell you how much mulch to get in either bags or in bulk depending on the measurements of the area you’re working with.

 Take Care of Your Lawn